 Karen Caldwell, a Farmers Insurance® agent in Fairfield, Ohio, has spent years helping customers get the auto coverage they want.
 She explains how coverage works when someone else drives your car.

-A: Many auto policies, including Farmers® policies, cover you and any person using your insured car with your permission.
+Answer Many auto policies, including Farmers® policies, cover you and any person using your insured car with your permission.
 Make sure your policy has this provision before letting anyone drive your car.
 Under permissive use, the borrower is covered the same way as you are unless there are provisions limiting coverage for a permissive user.
 So, if you don’t have collision coverage on your policy, damage to your car won’t be covered.
 I point this out because your friend could wind up owing you out of pocket for repairs — that’s a situation most of us want to avoid.

 Even with permissive use, it’s still important for the borrower to have his or her own insurance.
 Most state laws require drivers to have their own insurance.
 Further, if someone causes an accident in your car, the borrower’s own insurance and your insurance will be available to pay for covered losses.
 If the borrower does not have insurance, your policy limits could be exhausted in the event of a serious accident.
 When this happens, you could be responsible for any amount that your policy doesn’t cover.